RustyDAW/plugin-spec-explorations/README.md

 audio-outputs = 2
 audio-inputs = 2
 audio-sidechain-inputs = 0
-audio-through = true  # Signifies to the host that an input is directly connected to an output.
-This allows the host to use "process_replacing" if it wishes to.
-If the number of inputs does not equal the number of outputs, then the host will ignore this. midi2-outputs = 0 midi2-inputs = 1
+# Signifies to the host that an input is directly connected to an output.
+This allows the
+# host to use "process_replacing" if it wishes to.
+If the number of inputs does not equal
+# the number of outputs, then the host will ignore this.
+audio-through = true
+midi2-outputs = 0
+midi2-inputs = 1